Define Dataset Schema

 8. From the modal, select Delete.

-Queries that use your Derived Column will continue to work, but the alias will no longer appear in the Query Builder.
+Queries that use your Calculated Field will continue to work, but the alias will no longer appear in the Query Builder.